Kathryn has been a SickKids patient since 2008 when she was five years old.

 As all of the conventional treatment options have now been exhausted Kathryn began a phase 1 clinical trial in March 2018

-She is now on battle number 6 and is on a trial treatment of TOPAZ which means she takes chemotherapy every day for 28 days and then starts another cycle.
+She is now on battle number 6 and was on a trial treatment of TOPAZ which meant she had to take chemotherapy every day for 28 days and then start another cycle.